Star Energy Rating Appliances for Energy Efficient Homes

 To receive a building permit, all the residential and commercial buildings in Australia must have a specific energy rating; similar to the appliances, the building rating is also on the scale of 0 to 10.
 Better energy star rating appliances improve the energy efficiency of the building shell.
 Installing home appliances that have a higher energy rating helps to get a higher rating for the building.

 The Energy Rating Label on home appliances provides consumers or homeowners with the following information:

 - A comparative energy rating assessment of the model’s energy efficiency.

 When an appliance earns the optimum energy star rating, it tends to become a bit pricey.
-Though in the long run, the proper handling and management of energy efficient appliances can make a big difference.
-Explore this video to learn about how can home appliances with energy rating label save energy and save money.
+Though in the long run, the proper handling and management of energy-efficient appliances can make a big difference.
+Explore this video to learn about how can home appliances with an energy rating label save energy and save money.

-These two vital pieces of information, along with efficient energy rating assessors in Victoria and NSW, provide a house energy rating for buildings; this rating is mandatory to achieve building permit.
+These two vital pieces of information, along with efficient energy rating assessors in Australia, provide a energy efficiency rating for houses and commercial buildings.
+This rating is mandatory to achieve a building permit.
 The energy rating consultants can also advise on how to design and model a better energy efficient structure from scratch, purchasing appliances with the best Star energy rating.